 If a user is a Facebook member and does not want Facebook to collect data about him via this offer and link it to his member data stored on Facebook, he must log out of Facebook before visiting the website.

 It is also possible to block Facebook social plugins with add-ons for your browser, for example with the “Facebook Blocker”.

-This offer uses the “Google Bookmarks″ button of the social network Google Plus, which is operated by Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States (“Google “).
-The button is recognizable by the “g″ sign on a colored background.
+This offer uses the “Google Bookmarks” button of the social network Google Plus, which is operated by Google Inc., 1600 Amphitheater Parkway, Mountain View, CA 94043, United States (“Google “).
+The button can be recognized by the character “g” on a colored background.